 - Several effective regimens are available (Table 5).
-These include: - intrapartum intravenous ZDV followed by six weeks of ZDV for the newborn; - 2. oral ZDV and 3TC during labor, followed by one week of oral ZDV-3TC for the newborn; - 3. a single dose nevirapine at the onset of labor followed by a single dose of nevirapine for the newborn at age 48 hours; and - 4. the two-dose nevirapine regimen combined with intrapartum intravenous ZDV and six week ZDV for the newborn. - In the immediate postpartum period, the woman should have appropriate assessments (e.g., CD4+ count and HIV-1 RNA copy number) to determine whether antiretroviral therapy is recommended for her own health.
+These include: - intrapartum intravenous ZDV followed by six weeks of ZDV for the newborn; - oral ZDV and 3TC during labor, followed by one week of oral ZDV-3TC for the newborn; - a single dose nevirapine at the onset of labor followed by a single dose of nevirapine for the newborn at age 48 hours; and - 4. the single-dose maternal/infant nevirapine regimen combined with intrapartum intravenous ZDV and six week ZDV for the newborn. - If single-dose nevirapine is given to the mother, alone or in combination with ZDV, consideration should be given to adding maternal ZDV/3TC starting as soon as possible (intrapartum or immediately postpartum) and continuing for 3 to 7 days, which may reduce development of nevirapine resistance. - In the immediate postpartum period, the woman should have appropriate assessments (e.g., CD4+ count and HIV-1 RNA copy number) to determine whether antiretroviral therapy is recommended for her own health.